Swizz Beatz: 1978–2006: Early life and career beginnings

-He spent much of his childhood raised by his mother in the North East Bronx, where he first encountered hip hop.
+He spent much of his childhood raised by his mother in the North East Bronx, where he first encountered hip-hop.
 After obtaining the necessary equipment from his stepfather and uncles, he began DJing as a teenager and enjoyed a modicum of success.
 After relocating to Atlanta, Georgia, due to his repeated involvement in violent behavior at Harry S. Truman High School, he started to work for his uncles, Joaquin (Waah) and Darrin (Dee) Dean, who were co-CEOs of the Ruff Ryders record label.
 In his early work, he generally chose not to sample, instead using the Korg Trinity and Triton keyboards and seeking to accentuate the performance aspect of his music.
+He eventually returned to New York.

-With his uncles Waah & Dee, as well as his aunt Chivon Dean, all involved with the Ruff Ryders record label, Swizz Beatz began to produce tracks at age 16.
+With his uncles Waah & Dee, as well as his aunt Chivon Dean, all involved with the Ruff Ryders record label, Swizz Beatz began to produce tracks at age 16, and was signed to Ruff Ryders Productions as a producer and songwriter.
 A year later he sold his first beat to Ruff Ryders artist DMX, which became his chart-topping single "Ruff Ryders' Anthem".
-Dean signed to Ruff Ryders Productions and then began producing major hip-hop songs released in 1998 such as "Banned from T.V." by Noreaga, "Money, Cash, Hoes" by Jay-Z and more.
+The song was placed onto DMX's seminal 1998 debut album It's Dark and Hell is Hot.
+Dean then began producing major hip-hop songs released in 1998 such as "Banned from T.V." by Noreaga, "Money, Cash, Hoes" by Jay-Z and more.
 The following year, he produced most of the songs of the Ruff Ryders compilation album Ryde or Die Vol. 1, as well as the bulk of Eve's debut album.
 In 2001, in a joint venture with Clive Davis, Swizz Beatz established his own record label, Full Surface Records, which became a subsidiary of J Records.
 The first artist signed was Philadelphia-based rapper Cassidy.

 When Dean released his first compilation album Swizz Beatz Presents G.H.E.T.T.O.
 Stories, in 2002, he began to get noticed for his production style and interesting ideas, as well as his protege and artist, Cassidy, who also started to gain recognition for his ability as well.
 The same year, Dean released two singles, "Guilty" and "Bigger Business", both of which charted on the Billboard Hot R&B/Hip-Hop Songs chart.
 Along with often being associated with Ruff Ryders and Roc-A-Fella Records, Dean began to expand his scope to include production of artists from more mainstream labels such as Elektra, Atlantic, Epic, Def Jam and Bad Boy Entertainment.
 His career largely grew from that point.

+Over the next years, Swizz produced for the hottest rap artists such as Nas, Jay-Z, Memphis Bleek, Drag-On which landed him production credits on several albums, including Cuban Link's album Chain Reaction where he produced the tracks "Comin' Home With Me" featuring Avant, "Shakedown", and "Talk About It" featuring Jadakiss.